inkyarev/pluviae-canticum/README.md

 - Boss tracks
   - Support for Voidling and False Son
   - Can now set tracks to individual phases (including on-death)
-  - Adjustable fade-in, fade-out and silence-before-track (Also applies to regular tracks, but mostly used for boss tracks)
+  - Adjustable fade-in, fade-out and silence-before-track (also applies to regular tracks, but mostly used for boss tracks)
 - Risk of Options support for changing these options:
   - Music volume
   - Whether the music volume should be affected by the master volume
-  - Whether the tracks should loop
 - Improved config readability by switching from .xml to .toml
 - Moved all processing to its own thread, so that it doesn't affect game performance.